Ulm-IQO/qudi-iqo-modules/docs/installation_guide.md

 It is possible to run qudi just from the command line.
 To this end, just type `qudi` into your console.
 Having the code as a project in the Pycharm IDE allows to easily navigate and run the qudi code.
 - Open your Anaconda prompt and `activate qudi-env` (or activate your venv in your other Python distro)
-- Create a new project in Pycharm and add the qudi-core and qudi-iqo-modules folders to it by 'File'->'Open..'->('Attach' option).
-If you did install qudi-core in non-developer mode, you can find your qudi-core folder by `python -c "import os, sys; print(os.path.dirname(sys.executable)+'\Lib\site-packages\qudi')"`
+- Create a new empty project in Pycharm.
+Don't open any source code yet.

-To run Qudi via Pycharm you have to configure the right Python environment.
+To run Qudi via Pycharm you have to configure the right Python environment as a project interpreter.
 - In Pycharm, navigate to 'File'->'Settings'->'Project:qudi'->'Project interpreter'
 - If the correct environment ist not listed yet, you can add it via the "+" button.
 If you followed the qudi-core installation incstructions, the environment should be named `qudi-env`.
 - You can find the path to the environment by `python -c "import os, sys; print(os.path.dirname(sys.executable))"`
 - Choose the correct environment, like shown on the screenshot.
 <img src="https://user-images.githubusercontent.com/5861249/176209579-3175f422-e940-4a58-98e1-821a85211de3.png" alt="drawing" width="700"/>

+Now we open the code in Pycharm.
+- Add both the qudi-core and qudi-iqo-modules folders by 'File'->'Open..'.
+After selecting their respective folders you choose the 'Attach' option in the dialogue to have seperate locations open in the same project.
+If you did install qudi-core in non-developer mode, you can find your qudi-core folder by `python -c "import os, sys; print(os.path.dirname(sys.executable)+'\Lib\site-packages\qudi')"`

 - Now open the file `qudi-core\src\qudi\runnable.py` in Pycharm.
 If the environment is recognized correctly to Pycharm, you can run qudi via 'Run'->'Run runnable.py'.
 <img src="https://user-images.githubusercontent.com/5861249/178508718-0c141a2a-03ce-49ba-bddb-80a593ea4b25.png" alt="drawing" width="500"/>